chadmcrowell/killercoda-scenarios/ckad/restrict-rbac/step1.md

-Create a Role that restricts deleting pods and test access with `kubectl auth can-i`.
+Create a Role in the `session283884` namespace that restricts deleting pods and test access with `kubectl auth can-i`.

 <details><summary>Solution</summary>
 <br>